Distributed Safe Learning and Planning for Multi-robot Systems: Introduction

-{\bf Distinction statement.} This paper substantially distinguishes from the preliminary version \cite{Yuan2022dSLAP} in the following aspects: (i) Detailed and structured proofs of theoretical results are included in Section \ref{sec: proof}.
-The proofs show how collision avoidance is achieved through the dSLAP framework, how safety is related to the number of robots and the initial conditions of the robots. (ii) A new set of theoretical results on the all-time safety of the system is provided in Theorem \ref{thm2: system safe}.
-It provides guidance on the design of the algorithm, requirements on the computation speed of the robots and the implication on the density of the robots. (iii) Section \ref{sec: discussion} includes additional discussions on the verification of the initial condition, the comparison of the two theorems and the computation complexity of the algorithm. (iv) Additional simulation results are provided in Figure \ref{fig: safe grid vs safe region}.
-The results provide a visual demonstration of how safety is effectively guaranteed by dSLAP.
+{\bf Distinction statement.} This paper substantially distinguishes itself from the preliminary version \cite{Yuan2022dSLAP} in the following aspects: (i) Detailed and structured proofs of theoretical results are included in Section \ref{sec: proof}.
+The proofs show how collision avoidance is achieved through the dSLAP framework, how safety is related to the number of robots and the initial conditions of the robots. (ii) A new set of theoretical results regarding the all-time safety of the system is detailed in Theorem \ref{thm2: system safe}.
+It provides guidance on the design of the algorithm, requirements on the computation speed of the robots and the implication on the density of the robots. (iii) Section \ref{sec: discussion} includes additional discussions on the verification of the initial condition, the comparison of the two theorems and the computational complexity of the algorithm. (iv) Additional simulation results are provided in Fig. \ref{fig: safe grid vs safe region}, and comparisons with three benchmarks are conducted.